New Big Money Means ON Semiconductor Corporation (ON) Investors Could Reap Benefit

 The top institutional shareholder in the company is FMR, LLC with over 40.85 million shares valued at $1.34 billion.
 The investor’s holdings represent 9.92% of the ON Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 36.66 million shares valued at $1.2 billion to account for 8.90% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 28.51 million shares representing 6.92% and valued at over $933.1 million, while Janus Henderson Group PLC holds 4.86% of the shares totaling 20.03 million with a market value of $655.72 million.

-ON Semiconductor Corporation (NASDAQ: ON) is 17.60% higher on its value in year-to-date trading and has touched a low of $8.17 and a high of $42.38 in the current 52-week trading range.
+ON Semiconductor Corporation (NASDAQ: ON) is 27.80% higher on its value in year-to-date trading and has touched a low of $8.17 and a high of $42.38 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ON stock was last observed hovering at around $38.80 in the last trading session, with the day’s loss setting it -0.31% off its average median price target of $43.00 for the next 12 months.
-It is also 23.02% off the consensus price target high of $50.00 offered by 27 analysts, but current levels are -126.41% lower than the price target low of $17.00 for the same period.
+The ON stock was last observed hovering at around $40.66 in the last trading session, with the day’s gains setting it 1.17% off its average median price target of $43.00 for the next 12 months.
+It is also 16.34% off the consensus price target high of $50.00 offered by 27 analysts, but current levels are -146.06% lower than the price target low of $17.00 for the same period.

-The stock witnessed a -3.61% loss in the last 1 month and extending the period to 3 months gives it a 25.50%, and is -0.82% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.40% over the week and 5.26% over the month.
+The stock witnessed a -0.05% loss in the last 1 month and extending the period to 3 months gives it a 35.72%, and is 11.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.97% over the week and 5.43% over the month.

 ON Semiconductor Corporation (ON) Analyst Forecasts